Every US state’s best value for money restaurant

 Iowa: Harbinger, Des Moines

 Des Moines is an unexpectedly great foodie destination to visit, and Harbinger, run by five-time James Beard semi-finalist Joe Tripp, should be high on your radar.
 Combining lots of interesting flavor profiles and ingredients, Harbinger is a small plates restaurant that encourages sharing food.
-The menu is small but perfectly formed, and features plenty of delightful options.
-Don't miss the happy hour snack menu, with mouth-watering bites at a reduced cost.
+The menu is short but perfectly formed, and features plenty of delightful options.
+Don't miss the happy hour snack menu, with mouthwatering bites at a reduced cost.

 Kansas: Joe's Kansas City Bar-B-Que, Kansas City